Build-Week-Post-Here2/test-backend/README.md

 POST
 {{BaseUrl}}/api/auth/login
-POST /api/auth/login This endpoint logs the user in.
+This endpoint logs the user in.
 User has to be registerd.

 HEADERS
 Content-Typeapplication/json
-Authorization$2a$10$er2jsxF3L10FVdpXoZZfxuWwsls7lKaR/6YoebAfMI6yXGR5GQtFW
+Authorization: token required
 BODY raw

 {
 	"username": "usertest",
 	"password": "test"
 }

+POST
+{{BaseUrl}}/api/posts/user/1
+POST request /api/posts/user/1
+This endpoints add a new recipe to user 1 by id.
+User has to be logged in.

+HEADERS
+Content-Type: token required
+BODY raw

+{
+	"title": "New Post",
+	"body": "This is the first post for a subreddit predictor " }